csmertx/csmertx.github.io/content/_index.md

 The CRS up top leads to the 🔗 [meat and potatoes](pad "Click here for the meat and potatoes.
 No preservatives added.")

-If you or a loved once is thinking about self harm or about violence against others please text or call 🔗[988](https://www.fcc.gov/988-suicide-and-crisis-lifeline "FCC.gov | 988 Suicide & Crisis Lifeline")
+If you or a loved one is thinking about self harm or about violence against others please text or call 🔗[988](https://www.fcc.gov/988-suicide-and-crisis-lifeline "FCC.gov | 988 Suicide & Crisis Lifeline")

 {{< expand "Tap for Legal Disclaimer" "▼" >}}